 The Company has also generated liquidity in the past, and may continue to do so in the future, through equity offerings and issuances, property refinancings, joint venture transactions and the sale of non-core assets.
 Asset sales will focus on whether a property is core to the Company's strategy and may include defaulting on certain mortgage debts on the Company's properties and giving possession of such secured properties to the lender.
 For example, the Company sold The Marketplace at Flagstaff in Flagstaff, Arizona on May 2, 2023, Superstition Springs Power Center in Mesa, Arizona on July 17, 2023, and the Company's joint venture sold One Westside in Los Angeles, California on December 27, 2023.
 Since implementing the Path Forward Plan, the Company's joint venture sold Country Club Plaza in Kansas City, Missouri on June 28, 2024 and the Company sold its 50% interest in Biltmore Fashion Park in Phoenix, Arizona on July 31, 2024.
-The Company used its share of proceeds from these transactions to pay down its line of credit and other debt obligations.
-During the year ended December 31, 2023 and six months ended June 30, 2024, the Company and certain joint venture partners sold various land parcels in separate transactions for aggregate proceeds of \$16.4 million and \$2.5 million, respectively (at the Company's share), which the Company used to pay down debt and for other general corporate purposes.
+The Company used its share of proceeds from these transactions to pay down its revolving loan facility and other debt obligations.
+In addition, the Company is under contract to sell The Oaks, which is expected to close during the fourth quarter of 2024, subject to customary closing conditions.
+During the year ended December 31, 2023 and nine months ended September 30, 2024, the Company and certain joint venture partners sold various land parcels in separate transactions for aggregate proceeds of \$16.4 million and \$3.4 million, respectively (at the Company's share), which the Company used to pay down debt and for other general corporate purposes.
 Furthermore, the Company has filed a shelf registration statement, which registered an unspecified amount of common stock, preferred stock, depositary shares, debt securities, warrants, rights, stock purchase contracts and units that may be sold from time to time by the Company.

 On March 26, 2021, the Company registered an "at the market" offering program, pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million under the ATM Program, in amounts and at times to be determined by the Company.
-During the six months ended June 30, 2024, no shares were issued under the ATM Program.
-As of June 30, 2024, the Company had approximately \$151.7 million of gross sales of its common stock available under the ATM Program.
+During the three months ended September 30, 2024, 9.4 million shares of common stock were issued under the ATM Program for gross proceeds of \$151.7 million at a weighted average share price of \$16.14.
+The ATM Program was fully utilized as of September 30, 2024 and is no longer active.